FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 a2enmod headers expires rewrite ssl
 ```

 Then, you have to configure Apache.
 You can create a file in `/etc/apache2/sites-available`, based on [our example configuration file](10_ServerConfig.md).
-Once you're done, create a symbolic link from this file to the `sites-enabled` folder:
+Once you’re done, create a symbolic link from this file to the `sites-enabled` folder:

 ```sh
 ln -s /etc/apache2/sites-available/freshrss.conf /etc/apache2/sites-enabled/freshrss.conf